Brij881/ArduinoFFT/README.md

 arduinoFFT
 ==========

-# Fast Fourier Transform for Arduino

-This is a fork from https://code.google.com/p/makefurt/ which has been abandoned since 2011.

-This is version 2.0 of the library, which has a different [API](#api).

-Tested on Arduino 1.8.19 and 2.3.2.

 ## Installation on Arduino

 Use the Arduino Library Manager to install and keep it updated.
 Just look for arduinoFFT.
 Only for Arduino 1.5+